 Endometriosis is the formation of tiny pieces of uterine lining or endometrial cells outside the uterus and occurs in five to ten percent of women.
 The cells, which are still responsive to hormones, grow on the ovaries, fallopian tubes and other abnormal sites, causing various levels of pain.
 Endometriosis is primarily a disease of the reproductive years, although it can occur before periods start and after menopause.
+The Plano, Frisco and Dallas, Texas area physicians at Women’s Specialists of Plano strive to treat women affected by this painful gynecologic disorder with the most innovative endometriosis treatments available.

 Endometriosis is still not well understood.
 The most popular explanation for why it happens is retrograde menstruation.
 Simply, this means backwards menstrual flow that spills out of the fallopian tubes into the pelvis.
 The tissue, still under the influence of cyclic hormones, bleeds and increases in size, sometimes forming cysts.
 However, retrograde menstruation does not explain the entire spectrum of the disease, such as instances in which endometrial tissue has been found in the lung or even the nose.
 Another theory, called “coelomic metaplasia”, maintains that peritoneal epithelium – the cells lining the abdominal cavity – can be “transformed” into endometrial tissue.